7 players that Mikel Arteta has improved at Arsenal: Xhaka, Trossard…

 Gabriel Martinelli’s development under Arteta hasn’t gone unnoticed and he managed to earn a call-up to the Brazilian squad ahead of the World Cup.

-The 21-year-old has started 27 of Arsenal’s 28 Premier League matches so far and has scored 13 goals and got two assists.
-He’s now the perfect blend of flair and final product thanks to Arteta’s coaching.
+The 22-year-old is now the perfect blend of flair and final product thanks to Arteta’s coaching.

 “Gabi is still very young, so we know there’s still much more to come from him and it’s great that we’ll be on this journey together,” Arteta said of Martinelli after his well-deserved new contract.